What is the use of PETG film?

 Everything You Need To Know About PETG Plastic Film

-In addition to these characteristics, PETG is also well suited for conversion techniques such as sheeting, slitting, and guillotining.
+Moreover, PETG is well-suited for conversion processes like sheeting, slitting, and guillotining.

 Link to HYF

-Because of its versatility, PETG plastic film is used in a wide variety of markets, including Graphics/Print, Packaging, and Medical Device/Diagnostic Strips.
-Besides being resistant to both heat and low temperatures, abrasion and solvents, PETG is ideal for applications that require flexibility and shock resistance
+Thanks to its wide-ranging capabilities, PETG plastic film finds extensive application in various markets, including Graphics/Print, Packaging, and Medical Device/Diagnostic Strips.
+It is not only resistant to extreme temperatures, abrasions, and solvents but is also ideal for applications demanding flexibility and shock resistance.

-PETG is commonly used in packaging (medical, food/beverage, and retail), advertising displays, and electronic insulators.
-It is also ideal for protective parts, food and beverage containers & packaging, manufacturing, and more.
+PETG is frequently employed in packaging (medical, food/beverage, and retail), advertising displays, and electronic insulators.
+Additionally, its properties make it perfect for protective components, food and beverage containers, manufacturing, and beyond.

 Applications